Is Wegovy The Same As Semaglutide?

 Although the two medicines contain the same ingredient, they’re licensed to treat different conditions.

-Whilst Ozempic can be prescribed off-label for weight loss, Wegovy will possess a specific licence for weight management in the USA.
+Whilst Ozempic should only be prescribed for type 2 diabetes, Wegovy possesses a specific licence for weight management in the USA and UK.

-This means that Ozempic shouldn’t need to be prescribed for weight loss – even off-label.
+This means that Ozempic shouldn’t need to be prescribed off-label for weight loss, Wegovy already fulfils this purpose.

 Likewise, Wegovy shouldn’t be prescribed to treat type 2 diabetes mellitus and should only be given to patients who are taking it to lose weight.